 While there are machines out there that evaluate muscle tension and heart rate, such as electromographs, electrocardiograms, and pneumographs, we won’t get into those.
 Your hands are good enough right now to use as feedback devices.

-Right now, we’ll be doing an exercise now that involves your hands and your breathing.
+Right now, we’ll do an exercise that involves your hands and your breathing.

-To begin with, place one hand flat over your chest and the other on your stomach, where your diaphragm lies.
+To begin, place one hand flat over your chest and the other on your stomach, where your diaphragm lies.

 Now, breathe how you normally do on a regular basis.
 I know, it’s tempting to alter your breathing for this exercise, but try to resist.
 Breathe as if you were doing a simple task, such as surfing the net.